fwrock/interscsimulator/sim-diasca/doc/dataflow-howto/SimDiasca-dataflow-howto-english.rst

 Many thanks, among others, to:

 - Samuel Thiriot, for many inspiring comments and ideas
-- Karel Redon, for thoughts about the buses, and their graphical representation
 - Omar Benhamid, for rich exchanges about the entry and exit points of a dataflow
 - Robin Huart, notably for the mock-up units, the language bindings and the platform integration
-- Karel Redon, for the Python workbench
+- Karel Redon, for thoughts about the buses and their graphical representation, and for the Python workbench